waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Current Plan
 1. Interact with the Youngster on Route 29.
-2. Test the `find_path` tool to navigate west towards Cherrygrove City.
+2. Test the `find_path_bfs` tool to navigate west towards Cherrygrove City.
 3. Find Mr. Pokémon's house, which is past Cherrygrove.
 4. Get the item from Mr. Pokémon and return to Professor Elm.